Skip to main content

 INT40.532.6 GB

-• Full fine-tuning: +8 bytes per parameter (Adam optimizer: 4 bytes for momentum + 4 bytes for variance, both in FP32)
+• Full fine-tuning: +8 bytes per parameter (Adam optimizer requires 4 bytes for momentum and 4 bytes for variance, both stored in FP32)

 ParametersLayersHeadsKV Heads (GQA)Head DimHidden Dim